MojoAuth/mojoauth-blog/content/netlify-centralized-authentication/index.md

 3. In the netlify Auth directory, add your APIKEY in config.js file.
 Alternatively, add it as an environment variable in netlify.

-4. In the website template directory, add APIKEY, REDIRECT_URL and MOJOAUTH_NETLIFY_URL which would be your netlify url for mojoauth authentication in the config.js file.
+4. In the website template directory, add APIKEY, REDIRECT_URL and MOJOAUTH_NETLIFY_URL which would be your netlify url for MojoAuth authentication in the config.js file.
 Alternatively add them as environment variables in netlify.

 5. Set up your website and host them on netlify.
 Your netlify centralized authentication is now live.